sheddyranking/Amazon-music-review/README.md

 5.Deciding on the Nature of the dataset

->   get overall rating distribution
+>   get overall rating distribution/count

 >   combine reviewText and summary and drop the column from the DataFrame.